Trust Registration in Bangladesh | A Comprehensive Guideline

 (d) the trust property.

-Formation and Registration of a Trust: Establishing a trust does not necessitate obtaining permission from any governmental or regulatory authority.
+Establishing a trust does not necessitate obtaining permission from any governmental or regulatory authority.
 The primary requirement is the registration of the trust deed with the appropriate sub-registrar’s office.

 The process of registering a trust is contingent on the type of property involved.
 According to Section 5 of the Trust Act of 1882, the registration of a trust involving movable property is not mandatory.
 However, registration is required for a trust involving immovable property.
 Therefore, to register a trust deed, the following steps must be followed: